longitachi/ZLPhotoBrowser/README.md

 ### Change Log
 > [More logs](https://github.com/longitachi/ZLPhotoBrowser/blob/master/CHANGELOG.md)
 ```
+● 4.4.9
+  Add:
+    Support for setting the initial index of the first image.
+    Define the text for the "Done" button on different screens with different keys to facilitate customizing the text.
 ● 4.4.8.1 - 4.4.8.2 (4.4.8 Patch)
   Fix:
     Fix the bug where the camera does not disappear when clicking cancel in the system camera.